Azure/azure-sdk-for-php/README.md

 To get started using the Queue service you must include the `QueueService` and `QueueSettings` namespaces and set the `ACCOUNT_NAME` and `ACCOUNT_KEY` configuration settings for your credentials.
 Then you instantiate the wrapper using the `QueueService` factory.

-The following are examples of common operations performed with the Queue serivce.
+The following are examples of common operations performed with the Queue service.
 For more please read [How-to use the Queue service](http://www.windowsazure.com/en-us/develop/php/how-to-guides/queue-service/).

 ### Create a queue